-- 3.12 We will continue to take into consideration the locational impacts on the GB transmission network in addition to the welfare and capital cost implications, and provide greater insight to ourstakeholders of the effects of interconnection on the network. - 3.13 We will continue to focus on Social Economic Welfare, capital costs and reinforcement costs. - 3.14 We will use the output from the 2020/21 NOA as the baseline network reinforcement assumptions for the NOA IC analysis: this provides greater consistency between the NOA and NOA IC analysis which we believe is of added value to our stakeholders. - 3.15 We intend to use essentially the same iterative method used last year.
-The studies will involve a step-by-step process, where the market is modelled with a base level of interconnection, including current interconnection levels and projects with regulatory certainty.
-Four separate solutions will be created and hence a range for the optimal level of interconnection, as in NOA IC 2019/20, which stakeholders felt was more realistic and useful. - 3.16 We will continue to calculate Social Economic Welfare (SEW) based on SEW for GB and the connecting country only.
-This makes the direct welfare benefits of the interconnector more transparent and avoids any SEW generated by flows between other countries. - 3.17 We will continue to highlight the impact of interconnection on carbon costs and renewable energy curtailment. - 3.18 We will provide a similar level of detail to that provided in NOA IC 2019/20, but will continue to focus on providing greater insight and explanation into what is driving the results and also improve the graphical representation of results. - 3.19 We will continue to develop NOA IC based on stakeholder recommendations.
+- 3.13 We will continue to take into consideration the locational impacts on the GB transmission network in addition to the welfare and capital cost implications and provide greater insight to our stakeholders of the effects of interconnection on the network. - 3.14 We will continue to focus on Social Economic Welfare, capital costs and reinforcement costs. - 3.15 We will use the output from the 2020/21 NOA as the baseline network reinforcement assumptions for the NOA IC analysis: this provides greater consistency between the NOA and NOA IC analysis which we believe is of added value to our stakeholders. - 3.16 We intend to use essentially the same iterative method used last year.
+The studies will involve a step-by-step process, where the market is modelled with a base level of interconnection, which is described in detail later..
+Four separate solutions will be created and hence a range for the optimal level of interconnection, as in NOA IC 2019/20, which stakeholders felt was more realistic and useful.
+Further, we will explore how to expand the scope of NOA IC to investigate the potential for multi-purpose or hybrid interconnection. - 3.17 We will continue to calculate Social Economic Welfare (SEW) based on SEW for GB and the connecting country only.
+This makes the direct welfare benefits of the interconnector more transparent and avoids any SEW generated by flows between other countries.
+We have received feedback stating that to show the economic benefits broken down on a per country basis would provide greater value, so we will investigate this for NOA 2020/21. - 3.18 We will continue to highlight the impact of interconnection on carbon costs and renewable energy curtailment. - 3.19 We will provide a similar level of detail to that provided in NOA IC 2019/20, but will continue to focus on providing greater insight and explanation into what is driving the results and improve the graphical representation of results.

+3.20 We will continue to develop NOA IC based on stakeholder recommendations.